 Pluspetrol is a leader in the operation of high-pressure gas fields and the extraction of oil in mature fields with secondary and tertiary recovery.
 With a view to the future, the company is making significant investments in the country, and it is particularly well-positioned at the Vaca Muerta formation, one of the largest unconventional oil and gas reservoirs on the planet.
 The main sources of conventional gas and oil are Centenario (located in the Neuquén Basin), El Corcobo (in the Colorado River region) and Ramos (located in the north of the country).
+At the Argentine Sea, the company has offshore explorations in the Malvinas basin.
 In each of its operations, Pluspetrol develops its technical and complex logistics expertise, contributing to the socioeconomic development of communities, ensuring the protection of the environment, and guaranteeing respect for cultural and archaeological heritage of the area.

 Operations in the Neuquén region are challenging because of their proximity to urban areas and the characteristics of the basin.
 Because of the proximity to local communities, directional drilling and production island techniques are applied.